 A: All USSF referees are expected to keep up to date on the latest decisions, positions and changes to the LOTG.
 USSF documents these papers on the site www.ussoccer.com or www.theifab.com.

 Q: I am a USSF Certified referee.
 Do I need additonal training to officiate a futsal match?

 A: Yes, futsal is an exciting version of indoor soccer, the rules are very different from outdoor soccer and USSF requires a different certification.
 You must take the futsal class, pay a futsal registration fee and you will receive a futsal badge.

 Q: I lost my USSF referee badge, how can I get a replacement?

 A: NH SRC gets an allotment of badges for the current year, enough for one referee and some for entry level classes, we do not dependably, have enough badges to replace a lost badge.
-The best way to replace a lost badge, or get additional badges can be found on the US Soccer Referee Registration Page, linked here
+The best way to replace a lost badge, or get additional badges is directly from US Soccer, linked here